luxonis/depthai-docs-website/FAQ.md

  We even have some basic ROS support going as well which can be used on the Pi also.

-## Do DepthAI and megaAI Work on the Jetson/Xavier Series?
+## Does DepthAI Work on the NVIDIA Jetson Series?

 Yes, DepthAI and megaAI work cleanly on all the Jetson/Xavier series, and installation is easy.
 Jetson Nano, Jetson Tx1, Jetson Tx2, Jetson Xavier NX, Jetson AGX Xavier, etc. are all supported.